a1amit/Set_Card_Game/README.md

 This project is licensed under the [MIT License](LICENSE).

-##More Info
+## More Info
-For a full understanding of the project, See the instructions
+For a full understanding of the project, open the instructions folder and read the instructions